tmcarmichael/local-server-debug-nodejs/README.md

 ## Instructions:

 After following quick start, consider what endpoints you'd like to build with.
-For example, suppose an API is needed to finish a frontend task, and in order to see the changes render a user object is required.
-You can go to the DB and set it so it's available and simply start the server and make your GET request to https://localhost:{PORT}/item to retrieve the item.
+For example, suppose an API is needed to finish a frontend task, and in order to render some higher-order-component, a user fetch object is required.
+You can go to the DB and set the needed objects (or POST them in from Postman).
+Simply start the server and reroute your requests to the local REST server.
 Detailed logs are available in your console, and each session will stream logs to an `out.log` file in the repo root.

+## Next steps:

+Adding functionality for this repo to act as a stand-in server for other communication protocols: GraphQL, tRPC, gRPC.
+And consider ways to improve the ease of use and utility for REST.